 For each network interface card, make the following changes:

-If there is a model
+If there is a model defined in

-, change its
+/domain/devices/interface, change its

-attribute value to virtio
+type attribute value to virtio

 <model type=”virtio”>